piotrmurach/tty-progressbar/README.md

 end
 ```

-would be used with progress bar with the total size matching the content size like so:
+Would be used with progress bar with the total size matching the content size like so:

 ```ruby
 bar = TTY::ProgressBar.new("[:bar]", total: content_size)